- Discover Nunavut’s capital city, Iqaluit

 CAD $4,595* (including taxes), per person *Flight pricing is subject to change

 RT Flights Ottawa, ON to Iqaluit, NU Included in price

 *This sample itinerary is a good overview, but not exact.
-We have nearly 20-years of experience adapting day-to-day agendas to meet the interests of guests and local conditions.
+We have over 20-years of experience adapting day-to-day agendas to meet the interests of guests and local conditions.
 Excursions and activities may be delivered on different days.